 So then I did some math.
-1oz. = 2 Tbsp. so we can figure that .25oz = 1/2 Tbsp.
-The Starbucks people put 3 pumps of syrup in a 12oz cup, making it 1 1/2 Tbsp per 12oz of apple juice.
-To simplify it further… 2/3 of 12oz. is 8oz (or 1 cup) and 2/3 of 1 1/2 Tbsp is 1 Tbsp.
-Sooooooo, for each cup of cider you simply add 1 Tbsp. of syrup.
+1oz. = 2 Tbsp. so we can figure that .25oz = ½ Tbsp.
+The Starbucks people put 3 pumps of syrup in a 12oz cup, making it 1 ½ Tbsp per 12oz of apple juice.
+To simplify it further… 2/3 of 12oz. is 8oz (or 1 cup) and 2/3 of 1 ½ Tbsp is 1 Tbsp.
+So, for each cup of cider you simply add 1 Tbsp. of syrup.
 Easy enough right?
 See, MOM, I didn’t waste ALL of my time goofing off in school 😉

-As far as the apple juice brand, it really doesn’t matter.
-Another reader said that Starbucks will often just use a generic brand so any kind of apple juice will be fine and it will still taste just like Starbucks.
-I have also had some questions about my hot chocolate maker..
+As far as the apple juice brand, it another reader said that Starbucks will often just use a generic brand so any kind of apple juice will be fine and the flavor will be the same as Starbucks.
+I have also had some questions about my hot chocolate maker.
 I use the “Cocomotion” but as far as I know it has been discontinued 🙁

 For the caramel sauce, we like to use Torani sauce as well.
 This isn’t a Torani ad, it is just what we like!
 However, you can use any caramel sauce or caramel ice cream topping that you like for your caramel drizzle.

 I heard recently that Starbucks stopped selling their Cinnamon Dolce Syrup in bulk.
 I tried some other syrups and found that the Torani Brown Sugar Cinnamon Syrup is almost an exact match!